yevheniyc/Autodidact/1b_Beejs_Network_Programming/README.rst

 The following code/desciptions are borrowed and analyzed from: http://beej.us/guide/bgnet/output/html/multipage/theory.html

 This is a summary document created for learning purposes.
-Most of the text is copied from the original source.
+Chunks of text are copied from the original source.
 Writing everything by hand helped me to remember all of this (which is a lot).
 I also wanted to create a shorter single page document for easy reference.